Xavdidtheshadow/quid_api/README.md

 ## Server

-Run the server with `npm start`.
-It currently connects to your local mongodb instance (run with `mongod`) and will complain if it can't.
+Run the server with `foreman start`, which'll handle running your local mongo database along with the webserver itself.